Skip to main content

 • gameplay

-19 mentions Positive Neutral Negative
+21 mentions Positive Neutral Negative

-53% positive mentions, 31% neutral mentions, 16% negative mentions
+48% positive mentions, 38% neutral mentions, 14% negative mentions

 • “The medical simulation gameplay mixed with the creepy atmosphere made for a unique horror experience.”

-• “Additionally, the game mechanics are incredibly fun; the surgery was difficult because of how creepy and disgusting it was, and the hacking sections were challenging because they required more precision than the surgery!”
+• “Additionally, the game mechanics are incredibly fun; the surgery was difficult because of how creepy and disgusting it was, and the hacking sections were difficult because they required more precision than the surgery!”

-• “The surgeon mechanics are quite good to play with, although there's a bit of clunkiness present, for example, when trying to target a specific spot of the face to modify it.”
+• “The surgeon mechanics are quite good to play with, although there's a bit of clunkiness present, for example when trying to target a specific spot of the face to modify it.”

 • “It does nothing unique with its story, the visuals feel practically copied from other indie horror games, and the gameplay boils down to repetitive minigames.”

-• “The actual gameplay reminds me of those old girlsgogames, as well as Who's Lila.”
+• “The actual gameplay reminds me of those old Girlsgogames, as well as Who's Lila.”

 • “Gameplay mechanics weren't revolutionary, but everything else felt great!”